Replimune Group Earnings Call Transcripts

 -

-The IGNITE study in anti-PD-1 failed melanoma showed a 33.6% response rate by central review, with durable responses over 35 months and a favorable safety profile.
-These results support a BLA submission in 2024 and broad clinical adoption, addressing a major unmet need.
+The IGNITE study in anti-PD-1 failed melanoma showed a 33.6% ORR by central review, with durable responses over 35 months and a favorable safety profile.
+Responses were consistent across high-risk subgroups, supporting plans for a BLA submission and a Phase III confirmatory trial.